Jeepers Creepers (2001 film): Casting

 Auditions took place in Los Angeles.
 Philips said she wanted to star after finding the script too scary to finish in one night.
 She auditioned twice by herself for the role of Trish, and then once with a shortlist of actors who were auditioning for the role of Darry, one of which was Long.
-Salva said Philips had an "intense focus" during the audition process and that it was "her authenticity that got her the part."
-Long said he was unsure going in to audition.
-Salva said Long was cast because of his natural way of portraying fear.
-American Zoetrope initially planned to cast A-list actors for the lead parts, but Coppola convinced them to instead cast Long and Philips.
+Salva said Philips had an "intense focus" during the audition process and that it was "her authenticity that got her the part".
+While Long was unsure going in to audition, Salva cast him because of his natural way of portraying fear.
+Coppola convinced American Zoetrope to forgo casting A-list actors in the lead roles in favor of the relatively unknown Long and Philips.

-The role for the Creeper was written specifically for Lance Henriksen, who dropped out of the project.
+The role for the Creeper was written specifically for Lance Henriksen, who Salva had worked with on The Nature of the Beast and Powder (both 1995), but he dropped out of the project.
 Jonathan Breck auditioned to face his own fears of the horror genre.
 After being told that he would be showing his own interpretation of the Creeper, Breck spent his time researching different animal movements.
 On the day of his audition, he shaved his head and took part in the "sniff test", where he was told to sniff the casting crew while in character.
 When asked about his shaven head, Breck told the casting director that the Creeper "wouldn't have hair", before getting the part.
-Salva cast Eileen Brennan as "the cat lady" because he was moved by her performance in the short film Nunzio's Second Cousin.
+Salva cast Eileen Brennan as "the cat lady" because of her performance in the short film Nunzio's Second Cousin.
 Chris Shepardson played the "dying boy" that Darry finds while in the Creeper's lair.
 Due to budget reasons, Salva had to write the character without any lines, but during filming, the crew eventually decided to give Shepardson a short line to say.
 Salva made a cameo appearance in the film as a victim of the Creeper.
+A casting call was held on August 19, 2000, at a Holiday Inn in Ocala, Florida.